steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 ### Using MAGMA for PyTorch
 Tensor is fundamental to Deep Learning techniques because it provides extensive representational functionalities and math operations.
 This data structure is represented as a multidimensional matrix.
 MAGMA accelerates tensor operations with a variety of solutions including driver routines, computational routines, BLAS routines, auxiliary routines, and utility routines.

+### Build MAGMA from Source
+To build MAGMA from the source, follow these steps: